-The bathroom is a particularly high risk area for children with seizures.
+The bathroom is a particularly high risk area for children with sezirues.
 Since a child having a seizure while bathing is at an increased risk of drowning, it is extremely important that they do so under close supervision.
 Keeping water levels low while the child bathes is also a good way to reduce their risk of drowning while having a seizure.
 Keep bath water temperatures low in order to avoid the risk of being burnt by hot water while having a seizure If the child falls frequently during seizures, consider using a shower or bathtub seat with a safety strap.
 The caseworker can help you get this.
 Also, consider installing a hand-held shower nozzle so the child may be seated in the bathtub or shower while bathing.
-Keep bath water temperatures low in order to avoid the risk of being burnt by hot water bathroom carpeting to decrease risk of injury.
+Keep bath water temperatures low in order to avoid the risk of being burnt by hot water while having a seizure.
+Finally, place extra padding under bathroom carpeting to decrease risk of injury.
 Finally, Hang bathroom doors so they open outwards instead of inwards.
 This will ensure that someone can still get to them, even if they fall in the doorway while having a seizure.